lanarhmd/GroupB_Project/README.md

  ![Screenshot (206)](https://user-images.githubusercontent.com/96851738/151144947-4cab144b-2ab7-484c-90af-e878d05aa643.png)
 ![Screenshot (205)](https://user-images.githubusercontent.com/96851738/151144960-513db0b9-7f35-4caa-a582-36de83ce42c6.png)

-    <p> First time User need to register their account and then log in to enter the website page </p>
+ First time User need to register their account and then log in to enter the website page.
+The data will be save in the phpmyadmin database.